Ron Mason: Lake Superior State

 Mason started the hockey program at Lake Superior State University in 1966.
 In seven seasons at LSSU he produced four 20-win seasons and never lost more than 10 games.
 He guided the Lakers to the 1972 National Association of Intercollegiate Athletics (NAIA) national championship.

-Bowling Green State
+Bowling Green State University

 In 1973 he moved to Bowling Green State University where he won three Central Collegiate Hockey Association regular season titles and three consecutive CCHA tournament titles in six seasons.
 In 1977 Bowling Green State earned their first berth in the NCAA tournament.
 The berth was a first for a team not from the Western Collegiate Hockey Association or Eastern Collegiate Athletic Conference in the NCAA tournament's 30-year history.
 It was the first of three consecutive NCAA tournaments under Mason.
 BGSU won the third-place game over defending national champion Wisconsin in the 1978 NCAA Frozen Four.
 In 1978–79 Mason coached BGSU to a then NCAA record 37 wins.
 The record would be broken in 1984-85 by Mason's own Michigan State team.